Fourways Farmers Market

 The Fourways Farmers Market is one of the most popular food markets in the city, welcoming in hundreds of visitors to sample tasty treats from the vendors each Sunday.
 The market recently announced that they will be moving from their original premises to the former Val Bonne County Estate in Modderfontein.
 Look out for further news on their big re-opening, which is set to take place in March 2020!

-Braamfontein hosts one of the best foodie markets in town.
-From home cured meats to speciality cheeses it’s all under one roof.
-Go grab a craft beer and a panini and watch the sun set from the market’s roof top.
+Braamfontein hosts one of the best foodie markets in town, the Neighbourgoods Market, which takes place every Saturday.
+From home cured meats to specialty cheese, it’s all under one roof.
+Grab a craft beer and a panini and watch the sun set from the market’s roof top.

 Address: 73 Juta St, Johannesburg, 2000

-In Maboneng, the Market on Main has become known for its art and food on offer.
-If you want to sink your teeth into some North African food then head to Arts on Main and have a bite or three.
-The vibe is cool and offers an authentic city experience.
+The Maboneng Market on Main has become known for the wide variety of art and food it offers.
+If you want to sink your teeth into some North African food, then head to Arts on Main and have a bite or three.
+There is also an array of Portuguese, Indian, American and South African food to enjoy.
+After your main meal, pick up a moreish pastry or gourmet ice cream from one of their vendors.
+With its cool vibe and hearty food options, Market on Main provides an authentic city experience worthy of your company.

 Address: 264 Fox St, Johannesburg, 2000

 What used to be an inner city cinema is now the oldest running food market in the country.
 The Yeoville Food Market is a smorgasbord of African cuisine with Congolese food on top of the menu.
 Fresh fruit and veg from West Africa can be purchased at borderline cheap prices, so be sure to rock up with a handful of cash and an ample amount of boot space.